- Conversation starters with a child

 - Dinner time conversation

-12 questions to use as conversation starters with your child
+12 questions to use as conversation starters

 Conversation is the cornerstone of good quality family time.
 Sometimes though, we get into a bit of a rut and find it difficult to know what to talk to our children about.
 What can we ask that will help them to open up with us?
 Our kids are often slow or reluctant to tell us about what’s going on at school, about their problems and fears.
 I ask “How are you?”, and I get a standard answer “I’m OK, dad”.
 It’s not much, is it?